The City of Armadale has long recognised the value of working collaboratively to prevent crime and enhance community safety.

 For more information or to get involved, contact Armadale Neighbourhood Watch by:

-- In person at the Armadale Town Hall on Mondays or Fridays between 10am to noon.
+- In person at the Armadale District Hall on Mondays or Fridays between 10am to noon.

-Street Meet n Greet allows you and your neighbours to gather for an informal barbecue and get to know each other, promoting neighbourhood security through the program.
+Street Meet n Greet allows you and your neighbours to gather for an informal barbecue and get to know each other.

 Hosting a Street Meet n Greet can help to: